Skip to content

 formatExportGroupName

-This option is allow to format endpoints group export name.
+This option allows to format endpoints group export name.

 Example: